ssusin270/cmasite/_posts/2024-05-09-James-Wylie-Named-FHFA-Deputy-Director.md

 author: Oologah Lake Leader
 ---

+_This article originally appeared in the [Oologah Lake Leader](https://www.reidnewspapers.com/oologahlakeleader)_

 James W. Wylie, an Oologah-Talala graduate, was recently named Deputy Director of a new division at a major federal agency in Washington, D.C.

 The Federal Housing Finance Agency (FHFA) on April 29 announced creation of a new Division of Public Interest Examination (DPIE), which will be responsible for